binxio/aws-ssh-tunnel/README.md

 ```
 *run*
 ```
-Usage: aws-ssh-tunnel run [OPTIONS]
+  aws-ssh-tunnel run

-  Start the CLI.
+      --remote_host mydb.123456789012.eu-west-1.rds.amazonaws.com

-  Example: aws-ssh-tunnel run --remote_host mydb.123456789012.eu-west-1.rds.amazonaws.com --port 5432 --tag application=jump_server
+      --port 5432

+      --ssh_instance_tag application=jump_server

 Options:
   -r, --remote_host TEXT       Remote host endpoint to to jump to.
-Omit or set to
+Omit or set
+                               to 'localhost' to set up a direct tunnel with the instance defined in '--tag'  [default:
+                               localhost]
+  -p, --port INTEGER           Listening port on the remote host.
+The same
+                               port will be opened on the local machine.
+                               [default: 80]
-                          'localhost' to set up a direct tunnel with the instance defined in '--tag'  [default: localhost] -p, --port INTEGER      Listening port on the remote host.
-The same port will be opened on the local machine.  [default: 80] -t, --tag TEXT          tag (format: KEY=VALUE) of the (jump) instance that will be used to set up the SSH session.
-If tunneling to RDS or services which only allow internal vpc traffic, pass the tag of a dedicated jump instance.
-Omit to use the ssh_instance_tag
-                          environment variable in the local configuration
+  -t, --ssh_instance_tag TEXT  tag (format: KEY=VALUE) of the (jump) instance
+                               that will be used to set up the SSH session.
+If tunneling to RDS or other services which only allow internal vpc traffic, pass the tag of a dedicated jump instance.
+Omit to use the ssh_instance_tag environment variable in the
-                          file.  [default: (ssh_instance_tag environment
+                               local configuration file.  [default:
-                          variable in aws-ssh-tunnel.cfg)]
+                               (ssh_instance_tag environment variable in aws-
+                               ssh-tunnel.cfg)]
   --help                       Show this message and exit.
 ```
 ## TODO

 - Add support for tunnels to Fargate containers by integrating AWS ECS Exec sessions into the CLI.